CUBRID/cubrid-manual/en/sql/datatype.rst

 The set of values of an **ENUM** type must not exceed 512 elements and each element of the set must be unique.
 CUBRID allocates two bytes of storage for each **ENUM** type value because it only stores the index of each value.
 This reduces the storage space needed which may improve performance.

-Both the enum value or the value index can be used when working with **ENUM** types.
+Either the enum value or the value index can be used when working with **ENUM** types.
 For example, to insert values into an **ENUM** type column, users can use either the value or the index of the **ENUM** type:

 .. code-block:: sql